 Colonized and oppressed by several countries before, the Filipinos have become hardworking people to the point that they are juggling multiple jobs just to make more money.
 Instead of just bickering and blaming everything on the government, Filipino values dictate that one should look for new ways to make sure that ends meet even while they are still young.
 For this reason, you will find a lot of working students who are getting part-time positions or looking to sell foods and items online with the goal of sustaining their educational needs.

-Since the Philippines is a third-world country, there are still a lot of people who do not make enough for daily needs.
-Instead of purchasing expensive items, they try to look for innovative ways, cheaper substitutes or create their own items.
+Since the Philippines is a third-world country, there are still a lot of people who do not make enough for their daily needs.
+Instead of purchasing expensive items, they try to look for innovative ways, cheaper substitutes, or create their own items.

 No matter what challenges the day has for every Filipino, you will be surprised at how positive their perceptions are and how much enthusiasm they have about life and work.
 If you are looking for people who will tirelessly help you in a time of need, you can never go wrong with connecting with the Filipino people.

 Despite being a third-world country, the Philippines is one of the Asian countries that provide an amazing and educated workforce across the globe.
 Despite the hardships within the country, the locals strive to pursue further studies with the hopes of earning a degree and landing a high-paying and stable job.
 For this reason, many Filipinos actually do not just settle for a college degree but also try to get scholarships for graduate studies.

 If you are planning to migrate to the country, you will be proud of the high standard of education provided in both private and public schools.
 For instance, schools usually teach English in elementary school, which has positively resulted in the proficiency of most of the citizens in speaking English.
 In fact, even those who are not fortunate enough to study in high school can even talk to foreigners in English with confidence.